What is California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA) Compliance?

 A professional cybersecurity team well-versed in the logistics of ever-changing compliance regulations can assess your security infrastructure and provide guidance around your compliance program.
 A thorough Privacy Assessment will determine if you are not only compliant with all necessary standards, but that personally identifiable information (PII) is protected adequately as well as tracked.
 This ensures that compliance with both domestic and international privacy regulations have been met.

 We can help.
 Cyber Defense Group consists of a team of certified data privacy experts with years of experience.
-We understand how precious your assets are.
+We understand how precious your assets are, including your personal property.
 Don’t go it alone.